code-423n4/2023-06-lukso/README.md

 - Are there any novel or unique curve logic or mathematical models?: The ERC725Account is a blockchain account, that can do several stuff execution, setting data, validating signatures, receiving and reacting on universalReceiver calls, extend the account with extensions.
 The owner can execute certain functions, as well as addresses allowed by the logic of the owner.
 (If the caller is not the owner, verification is forwarded to the owner)  The LSP6KeyManager is a smart contract that can own the ERC725Account and allow certain calls to the account linked (ERC725Account) based on the permissions of the caller which are stored in the ERC725Account.
 Also this contract allows relay execution.
 LSP1UniversalReceiverDelegate is a contract design to be set as a UniversalReceiverDelegate of the account to react on certain universalReceiver calls, to register the asset of the tokens and vaults received.
 LSP7 and LSP8 are new token standards based on LSP4 that allow adding metadata to the tokens contracts themselves.
 Their interface is built in a unified way, using the same functions for transferring tokens and approving operators, including the same number of parameters (and their types) for these functions.
 They also include features via LSP1 to notify the sender and the recipient on transfer of receiving tokens.
 - Does it use a timelock function?:
 - Is it an NFT?: True
-- Does it have an AMM?:
+- Does it have an AMM?: No
 - Is it a fork of a popular project?: False
-- Does it use rollups?:
+- Does it use rollups?: No
-- Is it multi-chain?:
+- Is it multi-chain?: LUKSO itself is not a multi-chain.
+The lsp-smart-contracts are initially intended to be used on the LUKSO network.
+However, the Universal Profile of a user could be deployed at the same address across multiple chains (using for instance Nick's method), to enable the user to use the same UP across multiple networks / chains and offer a different user experience.
-- Does it use a side-chain?:
+- Does it use a side-chain?: No
 ```

 # Instructions